Considerations on the System Landscape for Integration when On-boarding into SAP Cloud Integration

 Call for Actions:

 - Plan how to evolve your integration system landscape in line with your company’s IT strategy.

-- Consider using custom domains to reduce the effort to re-purpose a tenant for SAP Cloud Platform Integration.
+- Consider using custom domains to reduce the effort to re-purpose a tenant for SAP Cloud Integration.

 I hope you enjoyed reading the blog.
 In case of questions or feedback please feel free to comment on this blog.